-Our technology is called VSC Assisted Resonant Current (VARC) circuit breaker.
-It relies on a VSC converter which excites an oscillation in an LC circuit.
+Our circuit breaker technology is called the Vsc Assisted Resonant Current (VARC) circuit breaker.
+It relies on a VSC (Voltage-Source Converter) which excites an oscillation in an LC-circuit.

 The time to achieve a sufficient gap between the mechanical contacts in the VI is at least one millisecond even if a very fast-acting actuator is utilized.
 The semiconductors, on the other hand, easily can be operated at a frequency of 10 kHz or higher.
-Therefore, the semiconductors can easily make many interventions during the time needed to execute the necessary separation of the mechanical contacts.
+Therefore, the semiconductors can easily switch many times during the time needed to achieve the necessary separation of the mechanical contacts.

 In the method, which is used by SCiBreak to create a current pulse with sufficient amplitude, a small number of semiconductors operate repetitively (during approximately 0.5 ms) rather than a large number of semiconductors operating simultaneously only one time in the breaking operation.
-In this way an improved utilization of the semiconductors have been reached, and the needed number of semiconductors have been reduced.
-The reduction factor may be as high as almost one order of magnitude.
+In this way an improved utilization of the semiconductors can been reached, and the needed number of semiconductors has been reduced.
+The reduction factor may be more than one order of magnitude.